agude/agude.github.io/_books/use_of_weapons.md

 mission that takes place after the main story, but the reader can't figure that out until they read the epilogue half.

+The narrative structure is cleverly done.
+The main story is told in the _numbered chapters_, which cover the man's most recent mission and proceed chronologically.
+Interspersed are the _Roman numeral chapters_, which detail the operative's backstory in reverse order, starting with an earlier mission and going further back in time with each chapter.
+There is also a prologue and epilogue focused on another mission that takes place after the main events, though the reader doesn't realize this until the epilogue.

-This works really well because the narrative is slightly mirrored.
-Events that happen in the past are mirrored in the neighboring future chapters.
-And the man's story both starts with and ends with surprise reveals, and so the only way to have them both at the end of the book was to tell one of the stories backwards.
+This mirrored structure works well, as events in the past often parallel those in neighboring future chapters.
+Placing one storyline in reverse order also allows Banks to save the major reveals at the beginning and end of the man's story for the end of the book.
+If the story was entirely chronological, one of the mysteries would be revealed on the first page.

-I wish I could say I saw the twists coming.
-I sort of predicted the Chair twist, although I was also thrown off by some of Banks's red herrings.
-I realized the identity twist---that the man is not Zakalwe---only a page or two before it was revealed.
-That too was foreshadowed, as Banks never used the author's voice to give the man a name, simply using pronouns or describing him as "the man".
+I did not quite predict the twists.
+I guessed the chair twist, although I was thrown off by red herrings.
+The identity twist---that the operative is not really Zakalwe---I realized just a page or two before it was revealed.
+Banks foreshadowed this by never using the authorial voice to name the man, only referring to him with pronouns or as "the man".

-I also appreciated how the title, <span class="book-title">Use of Weapons</span>, hints at both the wet-work the operative does, and the fact that everything---a man, a sister, a chair, a spacecraft---is a weapon if used as one.
+The title, <span class="book-title">Use of Weapons</span>, cleverly alludes to both the wet-work Zakalwe does and how everything---a man, a sister, a chair, a ship---can become a weapon when used as one.